Vancouver-ITk/module_registration/README.md

 python3 module_registration.py
 ```

-The GUI will pop up and have to sign into the database, enter the parameters for module you are registering, and then a module with it's specified sensor will be registered in the ITkPD.
+The GUI will pop up and you will have to sign into the database, enter the parameters for the module you are registering, and then a module with it's specified sensor will be registered in the ITkPD.